ktakashi/sagittarius-scheme/README.md

 ## Building on Mac OS X

-See the  section above (Building  on Unix-like environment),  and read the following.

-Building  on Mac  OS  X  is slightly  different  from other  Unix-like environments.

-Only with Homebrew is tested, so the following instruction is based on Homebrew use.
+Only with Homebrew is tested.

-Firstly, Install libffi, CMake, and Boehm GC.
+Installing libffi, CMake, and Boehm GC.

     $ brew install libffi cmake bdw-gc

-Secondly, extract  Sagittarius Scheme source code,  and change current directory to there.

-    $ cd /path/to/sagittarius-x.y.z

-Thirdly, run cmake as follows.
+After installing dependent libraries, the rest of the process are the same as Unix-like environment.

+If `cmake` can't find `libffi`, then you can specify the location via `FFI_LIBRARY_DIR` option like the following.

-    $ cmake . \
+    $ cmake . -DFFI_LIBRARY_DIR=/usr/local/Cellar/libffi/3.0.13/lib
-        -DCMAKE_SYSTEM_PROCESSOR=x86_64 -DCMAKE_SYSTEM_NAME=darwin \
-        -DCMAKE_INSTALL_PREFIX=/path/to/install \
-        -DCMAKE_FIND_FRAMEWORK=LAST \
-        -Wno-dev \
-        -DFFI_LIBRARY_DIR=/usr/local/Cellar/libffi/3.0.13/lib

-After  running cmake,  run make  same as  other Unix  environments.
-If `pkg-config` can find `libffi` then `FFI_LIBRARY_DIR` won't be needed.

 Note: some Mac OS X environment may not be able to find `ar` command because `/usr/bin/gcc` is identical as `/usr/bin/clang`.
 In that case, export `CC` and `CXX` environment variable with proper GCC and G++ command path respectively so that CMake can find the command.

 ## Build on Windows (non Cygwin environment)

 On Windows, you need to create an installer and Sagittarius is using innosetup for it.
 Please install it.

  - [Inno Setup](http://www.jrsoftware.org/)

 You need to install MSVC preferably Visual Studio 2010 or higher.
 And if you use `cmake-gui`, it will be much easier.
 Run `Visual Studio Command Prompt` and go to the directory which Sagittarius source codes are expanded.

 If you prefer to use `cmake` instead of `cmake-gui`, then the following command needs to be executed:

     % cmake . -Denable_threads=ON -Denable_parallel_mark \